Improved Biomedical Word Embeddings in the Transformer Era: Results and Discussion

-Digging into the scores from Table~\ref{tbl:res-final}, with very few exceptions, BERT-CRel correlates better with human judgments compared with fastText$^{+}$ across datasets, and improves by around 2.5\% in $\rho$ on average.
-The most comparable scores with previous efforts are from the third row from the end (BERT-CRel with ``word'' level comparison) given they are word-based measures.
-This BERT-CRel configuration wins outright for the UMNR dataset even when compared to methods that fuse rankings from word and concept level scores.
-It also is better than almost all other prior methods across all datasets even when they use selected subsets from the full dataset.
 Our effort provides the most robust evaluation by exhaustively considering all instances across all well-known datasets developed for evaluating embeddings.
 Overall, we demonstrate that jointly learning word and concept embeddings by leveraging definitional information for concepts provides better embeddings; further enhancing these embeddings by exploiting distributional correlations across concepts (obtained from MeSH co-occurrences and hierarchical links), through transformer-based classifiers, offers more noticeable gains in embedding quality.